 As part of your process in assessing "risks," never forget that your professional acts and decisions will be judged in hindsight.
 Therefore, if your firm decides to service cannabis clients (or any other higher-risk clients, for that matter), be extremely attentive to the following rules in the malpractice world:

-- Professional standards for CPAs are merely the floor — juries hold CPAs to even higher standards.
+- Professional standards for CPAs are merely the floor — juries often hold CPAs to higher standards.

 - A CPA’s job is to advise the client of opportunities and warn the client of risk.